What do the warning lamps and indicators in my Ford mean?

 It also illuminates momentarily when you switch the ignition on to confirm the lamp is functional.
 If it does not illuminate when you switch the ignition on or begins to flash at any time, have the system checked by a dealer.

 This illuminates when the system detects a powertrain or a four-wheel drive (4WD)/all-wheel drive (AWD) fault.
+We do not recommend you drive while this light is illuminated.
 Contact a dealer as soon as possible.

 Service Engine Soon